zephyrproject-rtos/zephyr/tests/central_multilink/README.rst

 .. _bluetooth_central_hr:

-Bluetooth: Central / Heart-rate Monitor
+Bluetooth: Central / one central to 5 peripherals
 #######################################

 Overview